The mission of Pierce College is to create quality educational opportunities for a diverse community of learners to thrive in an evolving world.

-This is a full-time administrative exempt position.
-The primary work location will be at Pierce College Fort Steilacoom campus.
+This is a full-time administrative - exempt position.
+The primary work location will be at either the Pierce College Fort Steilacoom or Puyallup campus.
 Frequent travel to Pierce College campuses or other sites may occur.
-Scheduled hours vary with occasional evening and weekend work.
-Occasional travel may occur as required for attendance at local, national, and international events.
+Standard work hours are between 8:00 am to 5:00 pm, Monday through Friday, with occasional evening and weekend hours required.

 Salary & Benefits

-The salary range for this position is $118,584.00 to $128,465.00 annually.
+The salary range for this position is $147,296 to $182,240 annually; new hires typically start at $153,434.
 Your paycheck is just part of the total compensation package.
 There is an outstanding benefits package which is worth an additional value equivalent to about 30% of your salary.
 A comprehensive health care benefits package for you and your dependents includes medical, dental and vision insurance.
 Life and long- term disability insurance plans; vacation, sick and personal leave; reduced tuition; and retirement benefits are also provided.
 For more information, please visit our Benefits and Leave website at: https://www.pierce.ctc.edu/hr- benefits.

 Physical Work Environment